attivio/searchui/frontend/README.md

 While developing your application, you'll want to see the effects of your changes immediately rather than relying on Maven builds producing artifacts that you can deploy.
 Fortunately, Node.js provides a convenient way to do this.

-See the frontend's [Developer's Guide](Developing.MD) for instructions.
+See the front end's [Developer's Guide](Developing.MD) for instructions.